-7 things to do in and around Suffolk this weekend
+7 great things to do in Suffolk this bank holiday weekend

 You may also want to watch:

 - 1 Tankers on their way to Suffolk as the government unveils action plan

 - 2 More Suffolk petrol stations closed as PM plans action

 - 3 The 72 postcode areas where Covid infection rates are rising

 - 4 Stu says: Five observations following Ipswich's 1-1 draw with Sheffield Wednesday